crsmith01/progressive-budget/README.md

 # progressive-budget
-Budget tracker app with IndexedDB for offline availability and functionality

 ## My Task

-My task this week is to add functionality to an existing Budget Tracker application to allow for offline access and functionality.
+My task this week was to add functionality to an existing Budget Tracker application to allow for offline access and functionality.

-The user will be able to add expenses and deposits to their budget with or without a connection.
-When entering transactions offline, they should populate the total when brought back online.
+The user is able able to add expenses and deposits to their budget with or without a connection.
+When entering transactions offline, they can populate the total when brought back online.

 ## Table of Contents